Kgomotso Moahi: Background

 She has represented the university in her professional service by participating in a number of initiatives aimed at encouraging the use of Information Communication Technology (ICT) for development such as the development of an ICT policy for Botswana (MAITLAMO) in 2004.
 She was co-chair of the health commission in the 2nd World Information Technology Forum (WITFOR) conference that took place in Gaborone in 2005.

 Personal life

-Moahi was born in Lobatse, Botswana circa 1958, to Ben Marengwa, a South African-born geologist and Mrs. Marengwa.
+Moahi was born in Springs, South Africa circa 1959, to Ben Marengwa, a South African-born geologist and Mrs. Marengwa.
 She is their eldest daughter among the five children they had together.
 The parents, who were Pan African Congress (PAC) activists, fled to escape harassment by apartheid South Africa.
 She is married to Lucky Tebalebo Moahi, and they have been blessed with three children, Refilwe Motsetselele, Neo Wandile, and Kaelo Sabelo.

 Education

 After attending local elementary and secondary schools, she was admitted to the University of Botswana and Swaziland in 1977.
 She spent the first two years in a pre-entry science program, before switching and pursuing a Bachelor of Arts degree in political science and public administration.
 She graduated in 1982.

 Later, she pursued a Master of Science degree in information studies, at the University of Botswana.
 Her Doctor of Philosophy degree in library and information sciences was awarded in 2000, by the University of Pittsburgh, in the United States.